rsyslog/rsyslog/source/historical/stunnel.rst

 If you have only basic security needs, you can probably just remove the debug settings and take the rest of the configuration to production.
-If you are security-sensitve, you should have a look at the various stunnel settings that help you further secure the system.
+If you are security-sensitive, you should have a look at the various stunnel settings that help you further secure the system.

 Preventing Systems from talking directly to the rsyslog Server